Pullusb/snippetsLibrary/README.md

 ## Todo:
+- title case for the name (need cases insensitive search, at least on titles)
-- Try to re-implement this search option with the new design :
+- Try to re-implement previous search option with the new design :
   - Case insensitive search (more usefull)
   - Regex search
   - sort-alphabetically